jsdclxvi/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Why do bees hum?
+Because they don't know the words.